hornlaszlomark/freelancing/README.md

-# freelancing
-real freelancing projects
+# Freelancing projects
+This is a repository that show you real life demand using Python

+1. web scraping